Below are questions we frequently hear from patients who are interested in learning more about our prosthetics and orthotics services.

 You may be asked to sign a waiver if an item or service is not a payable benefit by your insurance company; this paperwork is handled before services are rendered.

 Monthly payment plans and a charitable funding program are offered to help alleviate your financial burden if your insurance does not make full payment.

-Where can I find Mary Free Bed Orthotics & Prosthetics services?
+Where can I find Mary Free Bed Orthotics & Prosthetics + Bionics services?